Last time, we saw that every programming language has three kinds of things:

 That's a pretty complex explanation in English.
-As noted last session, sometimes the best way to describe the meaning of a piece of code is with another piece of code, or by watching what the code does.
+As noted last session, sometimes the best way to describe the meaning of a piece of code is with another piece of code.
 Perhaps the simplest way to understand a cond is to look at the equivalent if expression:

 (if <predicate1> <expression1> (if <predicate2> <expression2> . . . (if <predicaten> <expressionn>)...))

 It is easy to make mistakes with the parentheses in a cond expression, but if you remember a few points, it's not that hard.
 Think of cond as an operator with any number of arguments.
 Each argument is a list, and so is enclosed in parentheses.
 The predicate and consequent expressions are just like any expressions that we have seen so far.
 They can be simple expressions (no parenthesess) or compound expressions.

 The value of a cond with no true predicates is undefined.
 To avoid this case, we generally use an else clause as the last clause in the expression.
 If the interpreter encounters an else while evaluating a cond, it automatically returns the value of its consequent as the value of the cond.

 (cond ((= x 0) 'zero) ((< x 0) 'negative ) ((> x 0) 'positive ) )

 We could write this expression using an else as:

 (cond ((= x 0) 'zero) ((< x 0) 'negative ) (else 'positive ) )

 We can use a cond with an else even if we have only two branches.
 Suppose that we want our cond to return zero if x equals 0, and nonzero otherwise.
 We can express this as:

 (cond ((= x 0) 'zero) (else 'nonzero) )